-If <threshold-for-trace-clustering> and <threshold-for-cluster-merging> are chosen close to 0, then all target points may end up in one cluster.
-This is prohibitive for large problems with many well points and many target points and we may get convergence problems.
-On the other hand, too low correlation thresholds cause COHIBA to treat all surface constraints independently and this will underestimate the true uncertainty and cause zonation errors.
+Huge clusters cause performance problems and can even cause convergence problems.
+On the opposite, too small clusters cause COHIBA to treat surface constraints independently causing zonation errors and underestimation of uncertainty.
 So, there is a trade-off between speed and quality.
-The files cluster-large-mismatch-Num.rxat and cluster-large-mismatch-Well.rxat contain target points for which there are large mismatches between the target point depth (ie. the predicted surface depth) and the actual surface depth (as interpolated between grid nodes), and may be used to identify problems.
+The files cluster-large-mismatch-Num.rxat and cluster-large-mismatch-Well.rxat contain target points for which there are large mismatches between the target point depth and the predicted surface depth.

-The distribution of the size of clusters are reported in Section 15.x: Finding surface constraints for well path conditioning in the COHIBA log file and in section Section 18.x: Target point quality control we give statistics of mismatches between predicted and actual surface depths.
+The distribution of the size of clusters is reported in Section 16.x: Finding surface constraints for well path conditioning in the COHIBA log file and in section Section 19.x: Surface constraint quality control we give statistics of mismatches between predicted and actual surface depths.
 The target points and well points in the clusters can be written to files for inspection (see Section 7.11.2).